dimikot/vzfailcnt/README.txt

 License: GPL

 This simple script is aimed to watch for a failcnt growth in /proc/user_beancounters under OpenVZ.
+In addition, it also watches for remaining diskspace and diskinodes counters and alerts you when they exceed a particular threshold (default to 80%).

-It sends you a nice-looking e-mail when these values are increased.
-When you call the script periodically (e.g. in 5-minute cron) and it sees that a failcnt value is changed, it mails you about that.
+Vzfailcnt sends you a nice-looking e-mail when above values are increased.
+When you call the script periodically (e.g. in 5-minute cron) and it sees that a failcnt or a remaining diskspace/diskinodes value is changed, it mails you about that.

 The main advantage of the script is that it has zero configuration.